This article is part of a larger series on Payroll Services.

 Did you know?

 This type applies to solving specific problems and is used to find the underlying cause and suggest a course of action.
-For instance, a company with a high churn rate may use workforce analytics to determine if the problem lies in pay, company policies, managers, or office culture.
+For instance, a company with a high turnover rate may use workforce analytics to determine if the problem lies in pay, company policies, managers, or office culture.

-Using Workforce Analytics
+How to Use Workforce Analytics

-With today’s workforce management software, it’s easy to collect workforce data on a regular basis.
-In addition, some HRIS systems, payroll services, and PEO programs come with employee survey data, which employers use every month just to check in on worker satisfaction.
+Much of today’s HR software and workforce management software allows you to collect data on a regular basis.
+In addition, some HRIS systems, payroll services, and PEO programs come with employee survey data, which employers use every month to check in on worker satisfaction.

 Determine the Information You Need